 - The Message Link is shown; you can click Preview Link to see what the recipient will see.

 - Click Submit to share the report.
+You will be taken to the permissions page.

 - On the Report and View Permissions page, you can see which groups and users have access to your otherwise "private" R report.